5. Exhortations, 4:8-6:10

 oJ speirwn (speirw) pres. part. "whoever sows" - the one sowing.
 The participle serves as a substantive.

 eiV "to please" - to, into.
-Spacial; as of casting seeds into, toward the field of fleshly self-indulgence.
-The image is not of a particular failing, either past, present, or future, nor does it concern some problem of recurrent sin, or situational sin (eg. divorce and remarriage), but of an ongoing defiant disregard of the Spirit's leading, a giving free reign to the flesh; "indulgence in", Bruce.
+Spacial, expressing movement toward and arrival at; as of casting seeds into, toward the field of fleshly self-indulgence.
+The image is not of a particular failing, either past, present, or future, nor does it concern some problem of recurrent sin, or situational sin (eg., divorce and remarriage), but of an ongoing defiant disregard of the Spirit's leading, giving free-reign to the flesh; "indulgence in", Bruce.

-thn sarka (sarx koV) "sinful nature" - flesh.
+thn sarka (sarx koV) "sinful nature" - the flesh [of himself].
+"Sows with a view to his own evil nature."
+Wuest.
 "The unregenerate, uncrucified self", Bruce.
-Sowing to the flesh obviously means doing "the works of the flesh", eg. 5:15.
+Sowing to the flesh obviously means living in accord with one's evil nature, eg. 5:15.

-ek "from" - of, out of, from.
-Expressing source/origin.
+ek "from" - out of, from [the flesh will reap].
+Expressing source / origin.

 fqoran (a) "destruction" - decay, corruption.
 "Annihilation", Betz.

-de "-" - but.
-Adversative / contrastive; "but if he sows in the field of the Spirit, the harvest will be eternal life", Barclay.
+de "-" - but/and [the one sowing to the spirit, from the spirit will reap life eternal].
+Transitional, indicating a step to a contrasting point; "but if he sows in the field of the Spirit, the harvest will be eternal life", Barclay.
 The flesh indeed has its power, destructive power, but the Spirit has even greater power, the power to generate the fruit of love, joy and peace within the Christian community, and ultimately, life eternal.
 For this reason, let the believer's focus be upon the Spirit of Christ - walk by the Spirit, and not by the flesh.

 So, a believer must not loose heart in the leading of the Spirit, for in due time the eternal reward will be ours, as long as we persevere.

-de "-" - Here a continuative.
-Given what Paul has said in v7-8 he now makes this appeal, so "then / accordingly"; "So", NRSV.
+de "-" - but/and.
+Transitional.
+Given what Paul has said in v7-8, he now makes this appeal, so "then / accordingly"; "So", NRSV.
 "However, as the saying is 'let us not weary in doing good'", Bligh.

 mh egkakwmen (egkakew) aor. subj. "let us not become weary" - let us not loose heart, give in to sin, become discouraged.
 Hortatory subjunctive.